-What is the price spread and why does it matter?
+What is the price spread in the gold market?

 The price spread is the difference between the price offered to you when you want to buy precious metals and the price bid for your bullion when you want to sell.